 Melanin is pigment, or color, in a person’s skin, hair, and eyes.
 In general, people who have darker skin tones have more melanin than those with lighter skin tones.
 A person’s genetics determine their skin color and melanin level.

 Melanin is a natural protector against the ultraviolet (UV) rays of the sun.
-People who have more melanin in their skin have a lower risk of sunburn and skin cancer, according to the American Cancer Society.
+People who have more melanin in their skin have a lower risk of sunburn and skin cancer, according to the

 A suntan is a sign that the skin is releasing melanin.
 This is the skin’s way of protecting itself from damage.
-However, experts also link sun exposure, sunburns, and suntans to skin damage and skin cancer.
+However, experts also link sun exposure, sunburns, and suntans to

 No research to date has proved that foods or supplements can increase a person’s melanin levels.
 However, eating certain nutrients may help the skin defend itself from UV damage and skin cancer.